Mon to Fri 9am - 9pm, Sat 9am - 7pm, Sun 9am - 1pm

 Set over two floors of this converted barn this cosy accommodation is the ideal location for a romantic holiday for two.
 You can sit outside the barns enjoying the peaceful setting while keeping an eye out for the resident barn owl or at night star gazing.
 The nearest sandy beach and the lovely seaside resort of Sheringham is just a pleasant twenty minute walk across the fields and cliff top golf course.

 There are numerous trails for walking and cycling which lead from the doorstep through the neighbouring Sheringham Park estate which boasts fine mature woodlands, gardens and an annual spectacular show of rhododendrons and azaleas.
 The estate is home to Muntjac, Roe and Red Deer and attracts more than 100 species of birds each year so walks are sure to be eventful and are accessible to you at all times.
 It has a café and a small country hotel restaurant and bar if you wanted to stop for a well-deserved drink along the way.
 Sheringham Park offers a calendar of events including Park Runs.

 This is an excellent base for exploring the beautiful North Norfolk coast with extensive beaches, seal watching trips from nearby Blakeney Quay and numerous pretty countryside villages and market towns to discover.
-We have several properties to visit within easy reach of Sheringham, many also offering activities and events throughout the year.
-For inspiration click on the ‘Nearby’ tab above.

 Heating: Oil central heating included.